sthalles/sthalles.github.io/_posts/2020-10-12-svd-for-regression.markdown

 But why should I care for the shape of the matrix $A$?

-Interestingly, the shape of the matrix $A$ will dictate whether the linear system of equations has a solution, has infinitely many solutions, or does not have a solution at all.
+Interestingly, the shape of $A$ will dictates whether the linear system of equations has a solution, has infinitely many solutions, or does not have a solution at all.

 Let's start with the boring case.
 If the matrix is squared (number of rows equals the number of columns) and it is invertible, meaning that the matrix $A$ has full rank (all columns are linearly independent), that pretty solves the problem.

 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/svd-for-regression/lr-squared-matrix.png" alt="....">
-  <figcaption>If the matrix $A$ is squared and invertible, the system of equations has an exact solution.</figcaption>
+  <figcaption>If the matrix $A$ is squared and invertible, the system of equations has a solution.</figcaption>
 </figure>

 However, if the matrix has more columns than it has rows, we are likely dealing with the case where there are infinitely many solutions.
 To visualize this curious scenario, picture a $3 \times 6$ matrix, i.e., 3 rows and 6 columns.
-We can think of it as having a 3-dim space and 6 different vectors that we can use to span the 3D space.
-To span the 3D space, we only need 3 linearly independent vectors, but we have 6!
+We can think of it as having a 3D space and 6 different vectors that we can use to span the 3D space.
+However, to span a 3D space, we only need 3 linearly independent vectors, but we have 6!
 This leaves 3 dependent vectors that can be used to formulate infinitely many solutions.

 Finally, by analogy, if we have a matrix $A$ with more rows than columns, we can view it as trying to span a very high-dimensional space with fewer vectors than we would need.
 For instance, picture a matrix with 6 rows and 2 columns.
 Here, we have a 6D space, but we only got 2 vectors to span it.
 It does not matter how much we try it, in the best case, we can only span a plane on 6D.
-And that is crucial because we only have a solution to $Ax = b$ if $b$ is in the column space of $A$.
+And that is crucial because we only have a solution to $Ax = b$ if the vector $b$ is in the column space of $A$.
 But here, the column space of $A$ spans 2D subspace (a plane) on a much larger 6D space.
 This makes the probability of the vector $b$ to be in the subspace spanned by the columns of $A$ improbable.

 To visualize how unlikely it is, picture a 3D space and a subspace spanned by two vectors (a plane in 3D).
 Now, imagine you choose 3 values at random.
 This will give you a point on the 3D space.
 Now, ask yourself: what is the probability that my randomly chosen point will be on the plane?

-In situations where we do not have a solution for a linear system of equations $Ax = b$ (or we have infinitely many solutions), we still want to do our best.
+Nonetheless, in situations where we do not have a solution for a linear system of equations $Ax = b$ (or we have infinitely many solutions), we still want to do our best.
 And to do this, we need to find the best approximate solution.
 Here is where the SVD kicks in.

 ## A Short Intro to the SVD